zedstarr/SIBO-Sat_Sync/README.md

 After opening the serial port we
 - get 255 bytes of NMEA
 - LOCate GPRMC, get GPS traceable UTC time from next 7-12 bytes
-- calc time (in seconds from 1/1/1970) from that and UTC offset and "Summer Time"
+- calc time (in seconds from 1/1/1970) from that and UTC offset and the Psion's "Summer Time" setting
 - Add a "delay processing time" fudge factor of ...
 1s?
 - call OS function $038B to set the time